ChrisWiegman/chriswiegman.com/content/posts/2013-06-19-5-ways-to-tell-if-your-website-has-been-hacked.md

 ### 6.)
 The Bonus {#h-6-the-bonus.wp-block-heading}

-Another common trick hackers often employ is to schedule a task in the background to re-infect&nbsp;the site should you clean it up or perform some other malicious chore.
+Another common trick hackers often employ is to schedule a task in the background to re-infect the site should you clean it up or perform some other malicious chore.
 Look at your CRON jobs on your server or in your hosting environment and make certain there is nothing scheduled that you don’t know about.
 This is an easy check on most commercial hosting providers as there is often a CRON scheduler in CPanel or whatever control panel your host is using.
 If you have your own server just check crontab periodically to make sure nothing has been altered.

 ### Some closing thoughts {#h-some-closing-thoughts.wp-block-heading}